vivek3210/vivek3210/README.md

-### 🔭 I’m currently working on a better Spotify Wrapped application!
+### 🔭 I’m currently working on a better Portfolio Website!
-### ⚡ Fun fact: Discrete Math is hard!
+### ⚡ Fun fact: Discrete Math is hard, but at least I'm done with it now!
 ### 📫 How to reach me: Find my LinkedIn online somehow, it's a challenge ;)

 <!--